MinhThinLe/Anid/README.md

 # Dependency

-Other than the obvious ani-cli, this program requires no runtime dependency.
+Other than [ani-cli](https://github.com/pystardust/ani-cli), this program requires no runtime dependencies.
 Install it and you're set

 # Motivation